Italy clashes with EU over migrants stranded on rescue boat

 The issue of how to handle migrants has bitterly split the EU, although arrivals are down dramatically from their 2015 peak of more than a million.

-Southern EU states like Italy and Greece feel overrun and the bloc’s eastern members refuse to host any of the new arrivals.
+Southern EU states such as Italy and Greece feel overrun and the bloc’s eastern members refuse to host any of the new arrivals.

 The easterners, who face cuts in EU development aid over their refusal to help on migration, did not attend the Brussels meeting on Friday.
 Malta, Italy, Spain, Greece, Luxembourg, Belgium, Germany, France, Ireland and the Netherlands were present.